nordic16/cmus-cheat-sheet/README.md

-*Feel free to point out any sort of typos and/or grammatical errors, and if you have any suggestions, feel free to add them as well.*
+*Feel free to point out any sort of typos and/or grammatical errors, and if you have any suggestions, feel free to make a pull request.*

 # Introduction.
 When I started using Linux, I immediatly asked myself what music player I wanted to use to satisfy my need for music (Spotify didn't count, as I didn't want to keep paying for it).